nparajul/Pinochle--C_Plus_Plus/README.md

 - The first player plays a card from hand, called the lead card.<br />
 - The other player plays a card from hand, called the chase card.<br />
 - The winner of the turn is determined as follows:<br />
- &nbsp; - If the lead card is of trump suit, the chase card must be a larger card of trump suit to win.<br />
+ &nbsp;- If the lead card is of trump suit, the chase card must be a larger card of trump suit to win.<br />
   Note that cards in increasing value are: 9, Jack, Queen, King, Ten and Ace (highest value).<br />
   If the lead card is not of trump suit, the chase card must be a larger card of the same suit to win.
 Alternatively, it can be any card of trump suit to win.
 If chase card is neither of trump suit, nor of the suit of lead card, lead card wins.<br />
   If the lead and chase cards are exactly the same card (trump or non-trump), lead card wins.<br />